ArenKDesai/Aren-s-Notes/graphics lec.md

 One solution: we can estimate the shape as a rectangle, pre-compute the summed area table, and use it for fast lookups.

 However, a better solution is to use a **mip-map**.
 This continuously halves the image and maps the image to the halved size.
-The program can now use bi-linear interpolation to grab the color of the smallest image, the ima
+The program can now use bi-linear interpolation to grab the color of the smallest image, the image of one pixel size.
+The program can